 Undergraduate Computing and the Arts

-Computing and the Arts is an interdepartmental major designed for students interested in integrating work in computing and one of the arts disciplines: Art, History of Art, Music, Architecture, or Theater Studies.
+Computing and the Arts is an interdepartmental major designed for students interested in integrating work in computing and one of the arts disciplines: Art, History of Art, Music, Architecture, or Theater and Performance Studies.

 For students coming from an artistic perspective, studying methods in computing offers them a systematic approach for achieving their vision.
 Currently many computational tools in the arts are treated like black boxes.
 The users prod the interfaces and make up their own theories about cause and effect.
 A CS foundation will allow them to understand existing tools better and therefore to use them more rationally.
 Furthermore it will give them insight into things that fundamentally can and cannot be done with computers, so they can anticipate the future development of new tools for computing in their fields.